Safety, Health & Environment Policies

 - Encourage environmental awareness and responsibility for all personnel operating on the port’s land through the establishment of port user operating licences, contracts, inductions and regular communication through the Port User Group (PUG).

-- Maintain a certified environmental management system in accordance with the requirements of AS/NZS ISO 14001:2015.
+- Maintain a certified environmental management system in accordance with the requirements of ISO 45001 and ISO 14001.